Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - Keep all medical appointments: This will help manage your disease and the side-effects from medicines you may be taking.

 - Take your medicines as directed: Put your medicines in a pillbox placed in an area you can easily see.
 Use a watch with an alarm to help you remember when it is time to take your medicine.
-Tell your caregiver if you know or think you might be pregnant because your medication could affect the baby.
-Do not stop taking your medicines without your caregiver's okay.
+Tell your healthcare provider if you know or think you might be pregnant because your medication could affect the baby.
+Do not stop taking your medicines without your healthcare provider's okay.
 A sudden stop can cause serious medical problems.

 - Watch for early signs of a relapse and seek help immediately: